Visual Similarity Attention: Summary and Future Work

 \section{Summary and Future Work}

 We presented new techniques to explain and visualize, with gradient-based attention, predictions of similarity models.
 We showed our resulting \textsl{similarity attention} is generic and applicable to many commonly used similarity architectures.
 We presented a new paradigm for learning similarity functions with our \textsl{similarity mining} learning objective, resulting in improved downstream model performance.
-We also demonstrated the versatility of our framework in learning models for a variety of unrelated applications, \eg, image retrieval (including re-id) and low-shot semantic segmentation.
-While we show one-shot (\eg, one image per class in triplet) similarity explanations, one can easily extend this approach to generate explanations for set-to-set matching too.
-Our results also suggest that the similarity explanations we generate can be used to address a variety of label propagation problems that need a first step of correspondence learning.
-With our similarity attention, we can establish such correspondences in an unsupervised fashion, opening new avenues for advances in zero- or few-shot learning.
-Our method can also find use in targeted retrieval for medical diagnosis applications where a doctor can ``tag" a certain region in the image under examination and retrieve relevant ``similar" historical records for further diagnosis.
+We also demonstrated the versatility of our framework in learning models for a variety of unrelated applications, \eg, image retrieval (including re-id) and low-shot semantic segmentation, where one can easily extend this approach to generate explanations for set-to-set matching problems as well.